 And finally, it's here: The first JIT-enabled Mikage release shipped in February!
 The translation process doesn't cover the entire ARM instruction set yet, so it will be another couple of weeks until all comercial games benefit from the JIT.
 But the potential is very visible in yeti3DS and Retro City Rampage DX - the former getting a mind-blowing 650% framerate improvement!
 See for yourself:

 Of course, this JIT is just the basis to build on, and it will be refined and extended over the coming weeks to make sure the speedups translate to all other titles as well.

-If you're curious about the inner workings of this new JIT, I shared a more technical overview over at Patreon.
+If you're curious about the inner workings of this new JIT, I shared a more technical overview in Development Update 9.

 In preparing the JIT, I had to rework the interpreter's instruction dispatcher so it could be used as a fallback by the JIT for instructions it doesn't cover yet.
 The new dispatcher replaces some ugly logic with a much neater approach that also happens to improve performance a little.

 If you've seen my professional work, you'll know I'm a big proponent of applying C++ metaprogramming when a good chance comes about.
 In this case, going through the cumbersome process of decoding ARM instructions manually was very error-prone and led to unnecessary branching within the code that would lead to slow interpretation.
 There is now a simple table that describes the various ARM opcodes, and we have the C++ compiler conveniently generate a lookup table from that, which can be used to map a CPU instruction's binary encoding to the interpreter's instruction handler.
 Very convenient and fast :)